halon/sender-fp-release/README.md

 Begin by creating two quarantines with comments such as "Sender FP release - short" and "Sender FP release - long".

-Add the following code to the DATA flow (or an include file) or some variant of it, and replace "X" with the quarantine ID of the short one:
+Add the following code to the EOD rcpt script (or an include file) or some variant of it, and replace "X" with the quarantine ID of the short one:

 ```
 function Reject($msg) {